 - Name – Choose a format for your name that you are comfortable with.
-While you may not think there is a big difference between two listings, the search engines will see things differently.
+While you may not think there is a big difference between the two listings, the search engines will see things differently.
 For example, “Acme” and “Acme, Inc.” are not the same.
 Choose one or the other.

 - Address – The same as your name, decide how you are going to display your address to the world.
 This can get tricky if your street is a number and/or when dealing with a suite number.

 - Phone – Use the same phone number on every site.
 Additionally, you always want to use a local number.
-Never use a toll free number.
+Never use a toll-free number.
 Also, if you are working with a lead marketing company be careful about using a tracking phone number.
 If you must try to avoid having the phone number in text next to your business name and address.

 Who’s Who in the World of Local Data Providers

-Most people are aware that they need to start with a Google Places page.
+Most people are aware that they need to start with a Google My Business page.
 That being said, your local profile goes well beyond this.
 You want to get as many citations with authority sources as possible.
 There are many local data providers to become familiar with.
 Some of the most popular include:

 - City Search

 While these some of the most commonly used local data providers, there are many others that you will come across.
 Remember, more listings are always better as long as your profile is consistent.